 Consistency

 The ability to accurately generate system-level reports is dependent upon a common understanding of the data being captured, options being provided to the client, ensuring only the client responses are being entered, and all tools meeting minimum data collection requirements where data is not directly captured in HMIS.
-It is up to each agency to ensure adherence to HMIS Staff approved data entry workflows.

 Monitoring Data Quality